HelloGithubC/my_fft/README.md

 Python: >=3.8

 others: pybind11>=1.29.0.
-Recommend to install it by pip or conda, especially you want to install my_fft wint Method 1.
+Recommend to install it by pip or conda, especially when you want to install my_fft with Method 1.

 ### Method
 1. setup.py: pip install .
 (Recommend)